-Many applications require waivers.
-If you have lived in the United States without permission, submitted a fraudulent application in the past, have past criminal convictions, or have a prior order of deportation or removal, you may need to request a pardon in order to obtain immigration benefits.
+You may have an issue in your case preventing the government from granting your application.
+However, you can often apply for a “waiver” to forgive the issue, so the application may be granted.
+If you have lived in the United States without permission, submitted a fraudulent application in the past, have past criminal convictions, or have a prior order of deportation or removal, you may need to request a waiver in order to obtain immigration benefits.

-The Law Office of Pardeep S. Grewal has over 15 years of experience with a wide variety of waiver applications.
-Many of our clients have received pardons and successfully moved to the United States despite past issues.
+The Law Office of Pardeep S. Grewal has over 30years of collective experience with a wide variety of waiver applications.
+Many of our clients have received waivers and obtained legal residence in the United States despite past issues.

 I-601 Waiver Applications